 Poor ventilation and heating along with crowded dormitories allowed tuberculosis to thrive.
 Rice made some improvements to the school, the two most important being new sewers and a new water system providing “good spring water” instead of the “impure” water the school had used since it opened.
 Rice also sought to keep the children in the open air as much as possible and to isolate the sick from the rest of the student population.
 He set up a hospital tent, with a stove to heat it, where sick children could be tended in the fresh air, and he proposed conducting at least some classes out of doors.

 In June 1919, Principal Woodsworth recommended relocating the institute.
 Although attendance had improved under Principal Barner, Woodsworth attributed this change principally to a government promise that boarding schools would soon be established on the students’ home reserves.
-When the government abandoned its plan, Aboriginal communities once again stopped sending their children.
+When the government abandoned its plan, Indigenous communities once again stopped sending their children.
 “Next year there will be only twelve girls old and young to do the work of the institution,” he wrote.
 Woodsworth’s proposal also stemmed from his desire to protect the children from bad memories of the recent Spanish flu epidemic and a subsequent outbreak of smallpox.
-Church and government officials agreed that relocation was necessary, and Red Deer IRS was closed in July 1919.
-A site for a new school, closer to the Aboriginal communities served by Red Deer Industrial Institute, was chosen just outside of Edmonton.
-In 1924, the new school would open as Edmonton IRS.
+Church and government officials agreed that relocation was necessary, and Red Deer Residential School was closed in July 1919.
+A site for a new school, closer to the Indigenous communities served by Red Deer Industrial Institute, was chosen just outside of Edmonton.
+In 1924, the new school would open as Edmonton Residential School.

 - “Indian Industrial School at Red Deer,” The Christian Guardian, Jan.
 19, 1910. ↩